On 19 October 2017, Alan Kentish was arrested.

 As the underwriter for policies sold by Banks’s UK insurance broker Eldon, Southern Rock was the cornerstone of his insurance empire.
 If it folded, Eldon would be crippled too, leaving hundreds of thousands of UK customers with car insurance not worth the paper it was written on.

-Southern Rock’s accounts from as far back as 2011 had warned that it was “technically insolvent” and by the following year it was such dire straits that Banks had pledged land and sold shares to shore up its capital.
+Southern Rock’s accounts from as far back as 2011 had warned that it was “technically insolvent” and by the following year it was in such dire straits that Banks had pledged land and sold shares to shore up its capital.
 The company’s own auditors made clear in 2013 that it was dependent on the mercy of the watchdog for survival.

 When in 2014 PwC’s findings confirmed their fears about Southern Rock’s fragility, Banks was pushed to resign as chief executive officer, along with another director and longstanding associate—Alan Kentish.